 So many of our students find cute things and dress up in poodle skirts or as a greaser.
 Look for some cute fabric to make a photo backdrop.
 You will then have the perfect mix for cute photos!
 We always have a parent taking photos for us.

-This is a picture of my son and I from when he was in first grade.
+This is a picture of my son and me from when he was in first grade.

 50th Day of School Stations

-We set up our day, so they kids are rotating through stations throughout the morning.
+We set up our day, so the kids are rotating through stations throughout the morning.
 They are at each station for about 15-20 minutes.
 Here are the stations we have had.